deauthorizing/x-spoofer/README.md

 # ⚠️ Bugs

-There's a few bugs left in the script, so if you notice any then feel free to dm [@wasthattoomuchforyou](https://t.me/wasthattoomuchforyou) or [@loficat](https://t.me/loficat).
-Before you report the bug, make sure to send us a video of the bug.
+Don't expect the script to be perfect, of course there's gonna be some bugs in it so if you see any then please contact [@wasthattoomuchforyou](https://t.me/wasthattoomuchforyou) or [@loficat](https://t.me/loficat).
+Send us a video of the bug so we know how to fix it.

 ## 🌀 What It Does